 Democratic Reform (Ire) is not Racist.

 There is only one human race.
 Black and White and all shades in between, and we all come from the same seed.
-Democratic Reform (Ire) however recognises that as the human race evolved, it did so as people organised in geographically defined Nation States, some democratic, some monarchies, and some dictatorships, Others were built on religious belief.
-This division has resulted in different perceptions as to what constitutes human rights.
+Democratic Reform (Ire) however recognizes that as the human race evolved, it did so as people organised in geographically defined Nation States, some other nations were organised on religious persuasion.
+These divisions has resulted in different perceptions as to what constitutes human rights.
 Some perceptions are good some are bad.
-Eventually all human beings are entitled to the same basic human rights and must share the same responsibilities.
+Eventually humanity must evolve to recognise that all human beings are entitled to the same basic human rights and must share the same responsibilities.

 It would be outrageous to think that tiny Ireland can reform all of other Nations in the world.
 We can however use our influence in Europe and through the United Nations to encourage other Nations to work toward a basic system of values that protects all human beings in their right to life, liberty, and the pursuit of happiness.
 Perhaps our Irish voice might be more effective if we could demonstrate that we at home Practice what we Preach.